Best IT Asset Management Tools in 2026: Compared for Hybrid IT Teams

 | Tool | Best For | Discovery | ITSM Integration | Pricing (2026) | Ideal Org Size |

-| Virima | Hybrid IT visibility & ServiceNow integration | Agent + agentless; AWS, Azure | ServiceNow, Jira, Ivanti, HaloITSM, Cherwell (bi-directional) | Subscription, from ~$15K/yr | Mid-market to enterprise |
+| Virima | Operational visibility for hybrid IT: CMDB, discovery, and service mapping in one platform | Agent + agentless; AWS, Azure | ServiceNow, Jira, Ivanti, HaloITSM, Cherwell (bi-directional) | Subscription, from ~$15K/yr | Mid-market to enterprise |

 | ServiceNow ITAM | Enterprise lifecycle control | Agent + agentless, cloud connectors | Native (same platform) | $100–$200+/fulfiller/mo + ITOM add-on | Large enterprise (500+ IT) |